geowrgetudor/wifi-pwner/README.md

 - Compile the project to `dist/wifi-pwner`
 - Copy the whitelist template if it doesn't exist
+- Optionally download the rockyou.txt wordlist for password cracking
 - Optionally set up a systemd service for auto-start

 ## Usage